 Code M. Credit for increasing research activities.
-Report this amount on line 37 of Form 6765, Credit for Increasing Research Activities, or in Part III of Form 3800 (see TIP, earlier) as follows.
+Report this amount on line 37 of Form 6765, Credit for Increasing Research Activities, or Form 3800, Part III, line 1c (see TIP, earlier) as follows.

-• The S corporation will provide information necessary to determine if it is an eligible small business under section 38(c)(5)(A).
+- The S corporation will provide information necessary to determine if it is an eligible small business under section 38(c)(5)(A).
 If you and the S corporation are eligible small businesses, report the credit on line 4i.
-For more information, see the Instructions for Form 3800.

-• All others, report the credit on line 1c.
+For more information, see the Instructions for Form 3800. - All others, report the credit on line 1c.

 Code N. Credit for employer social security and Medicare taxes.

-Report this amount on line 5 of Form 8846.
-Credit for Employer Social

-8846, Credit for Employer Social Security and Medicare Taxes Paid on Certain Employee Tips, or Form 3800, Part III, line 4f (see TIP, earlier).
+Report this amount on line 5 of Form 8846, Credit for Employer Social Security and Medicare Taxes Paid on Certain Employee Tips, or Form 3800, Part III, line 4f (see TIP, earlier).